 The four science prerequisites of chemistry, human anatomy, human physiology and microbiology must be completed prior to the application deadline.
 The four prerequisites of lifespan psychology, medical ethics, statistics, and nutrition may be pending at the time of application deadline.
 If an admission offer is made, the remaining prerequisites must be completed with a grade of C of better by the start of the program, as indicated by an official transcript submitted to the Department of Nursing prior to the start of the program.
-All courses must be at least three (3) semester credits.
-Courses taken under the quarter system must be at least four (4) quarter credits.
+All courses must be at least three (3) semester credits, with the exception of Nutrition which must be at least two (2) semester credits.
+Courses taken under the quarter system must be at least four (4) quarter credits for the 3 semester credit prerequisites and three (3) quarter credits for the 2 semester credit Nutrition course.